inveniosoftware/docs-invenio-rdm/docs/customize/notifications.md

 ## NOTIFICATIONS_BUILDERS

 This config variable defines which builder class should be used for a specific notification type.
+For detailed description on builders, filters and generators , checkout the respective [reference section](/reference/notifications/#builders-filters-generators).
 Let us assume that you want to override who will get notified in the event of a community record submission (community curator and owner) and add the previously defined backend (so recipients will get notified via whatever the base class has defined and via the `InstitutationalBackend`).
 To do this, we will create a custom builder, which will inherit most of the properties from the existing base class.